newsuk/times-components/packages/link/README.md

 # Link

-The link component wraps its children and makes them clickable (web) or touchable (native) elements.
+The link component wraps its children and makes them clickable elements.
 There are two exported components:

 - `Link` - wraps any element, effectively making it clickable
 - `TextLink` - makes any inline text a link